symfony/symfony/UPDATE.md

 RC4 to RC5
 ----------

+* The configuration of MonologBundle has been refactored.

+    * Only services are supported for the processors.
+They are now registered using the `monolog.processor` tag which accept three optionnal attributes:

+        * `handler`: the name of an handler to register it only for a specific handler
+        * `channel`: to register it only for one logging channel (exclusive with `handler`)
+        * `method`: The method used to process the record (`__invoke` is used if not set)

 * To avoid security issues, HTTP headers coming from proxies are not trusted anymore by default (like `HTTP_X_FORWARDED_FOR`, `X_FORWARDED_PROTO`, and `X_FORWARDED_HOST`).
 If your application is behind a reverse proxy, add the